jan-cieslik/cancer_informatics/docs/Using_R/Matrix.md

 ### The `byrow` parameter

 The `byrow` parameter is a logical clue.
-By default, R will order the values in a matrix by columns.
+By default, R will order the values column-wise (column by column).
 However, by setting the `byrow = TRUE`, the values will be sorted by rows.

 ```r
 data_matrix <- 1:6